ianweatherburn/EskomSePushAPI/README.md

 ### Swift Package Manager
 You can use Xcode 11 or later to integrate ESPLoadShedding into your project using [Swift Package Manager](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

-To integrate ESPLoadShedding into your Xcode project using Swift Package Manager.
+To integrate EskomSePushAPI into your Xcode project using Swift Package Manager.
 Select **File > Swift Packages > Add Package Dependency...**.

-When prompted, simply search for SwiftESP or specify the project's GitHub repository:
+When prompted, simply search for EskomSePushAPI or specify the project's GitHub repository:

 ```
 git@github.com:IanWeatherburn/EskomSePushAPI.git